stevevoto/install_eicar_av_test/README.md

 *   Signature ID (e.g. EICAR\_TEST\_FILE)
 *   Name, severity, category (virus/test)

-*   That’s what you will see in 128T / Conductor logs and AV/IDP logs.
+*   That’s what you will see in 128T / Conductor / MIST logs and AV/IDP logs.

 9.  **Action & Logging**